On the intersection form of fillings: Preliminaries on flexibly fillable manifolds and symplectic cohomology

 Let $(Y,\xi)$ be a contact manifold such that the rational first Chern class $c_1^{\Q}(\xi)\in H^2(Y;\Q)$ is zero.
-Then after choosing a trivialization of $\det_{\C} \oplus^N\xi$ for some $N\in \N_+$, we can assign a rational Conley-Zehnder index to each non-degenerate Reeb orbit $\gamma$, i.e.\ $1/N$ of the Conley-Zehnder index of $\oplus^N \Phi(t)$ under a symplectic trivialization of $\oplus^N \gamma^*\xi$ inducing the fixed trivialization on $\det_{\C} \oplus^N\xi$, where $\Phi(t)$ is the linearization of the Reeb flow along $\gamma$ restricted to $\xi$, see \cite{gironella2021exact,Reeb} for details.
+Therefore there exists $N\in \N_+$, such that $Nc_1(\xi)=0\in H^2(Y;\Z)$.
+Since $c_1(\det_{\C} \oplus^N\xi)=Nc_1(\xi)=0$, $\det_{\C} \oplus^N\xi$ can be trivialized, where we view $\xi$ as a complex bundle using a complex structure compatible with $\rd \alpha|_{\xi}$.
+Then we can assign a rational Conley-Zehnder index $\mu_{\CZ}$ to each non-degenerate Reeb orbit $\gamma$, i.e.\ $1/N$ of the Conley-Zehnder index of $\oplus^N \Phi(t)$ under a symplectic trivialization of $\oplus^N \gamma^*\xi$ inducing the fixed trivialization on $\det_{\C} \oplus^N\xi$, where $\Phi(t)$ is the linearization of the Reeb flow along $\gamma$ restricted to $\xi$, see \cite{gironella2021exact,Reeb} for details.
 For those orbits with torsion homology classes, the Conley-Zehnder index is independent of $N$ and the trivialization \cite[Proposition 3.8]{gironella2021exact}.
+For contractible Reeb orbits, it is the usual integer-valued Conley-Zehnder index using any induced trivialization from a bounding disk.

+In \cite{lazarev2016contact}, Lazarev introduced the concept of asymptotically dynamically convex (ADC) manifolds, and in the process of proving flexible fillable contact manifolds are ADC, he proved the following property: